BIOS5213 – Phylogeny and Classification

 The course presents a survey of research methodology in modern systematics with emphasis on phylogenetic analysis based on molecular data.
 Different approaches to phylogenetic analysis will be dealt with: distance methods, parsimony, network algorithms, maximum likelihood and Bayesian inference.
 The connection between phylogeny and classification as well as a short introduction to basal nomenclature will be included.

-The courses BIOS5213 and BIOS9213 have common admission.
+The courses BIOS5213 and BIOS9213 have joint admission with a capasity limited to 28 students.
 Applicants are ranked by the following criteria:

 3. Students with admission to single courses on master’s level and exchange students

-- 10 credits overlap with BIO9210 – Phylogeny and Classification (continued)
+- 10 credits overlap with BIO4210 – Phylogeny and Classification (continued).

-- 10 credits overlap with BIO4210 – Phylogeny and Classification (continued)
+- 10 credits overlap with BIO9210 – Phylogeny and Classification (continued).

 Teaching will take place over ten weeks from the beginning of the semester and will be organised in lectures and mandatory computer exercises.
 The students will have to hand in a written assignment based on the computer exercises, as well as read and present a research paper on a relevant subject.